 Have the previously mentioned ways to use working capital paid off?
 Is your business now experiencing growing pains?
 Are your current employees now being over-worked to keep up with the incoming orders for custom-made cakes?
 Any good business owner knows that we are only as good as the people with whom we surround ourselves and certainly you want to keep your current employees at their best and not burning out or becoming disgruntled.
 Perhaps it is time to use some of that working capital to invest in people and grow your team.
 Not only will it prevent employees from being overworked (which can create resentments that result in resignations, as well as mistakes being made); but also keeping your employees happy and motivated will ensure that you are able to stay on top of the growing demands of the business, thus keeping your customers happy, as well.

 You may have the best baked goods in three counties, but if your shop is cramped, making your patrons feel claustrophobic, stressed or over-heated, no one will want to stop in to enjoy them.
 Using your working capital to move into a larger space or increase your current space will ensure that you are able to comfortably serve a larger number of customers, resulting in a larger number of customers being served.
 Remember the movie, Field of Dreams?
 “If you build it, they will come.”

-Money Makes the World Go ‘Round
+6. Money Makes the World Go ‘Round

-The above suggestions assume that yours is a small business that is not brand new, and therefore you have begun generating income to have some working capital reserve.
+The above suggestions assume that yours is a small business that is not brand new, and therefore you have begun generating income to have some working capital reserved.
 However, what if you are still quite new in your small business endeavor, but have the need to make some of the improvements previously mentioned?
 What can you do?
 Here are the five most common sources of short-term working capital:

 - Equity: If your business is in its first year of operation and has not yet become profitable, then you might have to rely on equity funds for short-term working capital needs.
 These funds might be injected from your own personal resources or from a family member, a friend or a third-party investor.